-To leverage closure management knowledge and expertise across our global operations, the Resource Centre of Excellence collaboratively engages through our Group-wide closure working group.
-We apply continuous improvement to our approach to closure planning to seek to avoid or minimise closure legacy risks with potential adverse impacts on the surrounding environment and communities.
+To leverage closure management knowledge and expertise across our global operations, the BHP Resource Centre of Excellence collaboratively engages through our Group-wide closure working group.
+We apply continuous improvement to our approach to closure planning to seek to avoid or minimise closure risks with potential adverse impacts on the surrounding environment and communities.

 Subject matter experts at our Resource Centre of Excellence develop and assure our technical standards, share leading practice, enhance capability across the business, provide access to the latest research and support continuous improvement in our business systems.

-The Resource Centre of Excellence collaborates with international experts and participates in industry forums to share knowledge and benchmark performance to enable our operated assets to employ leading practice resource engineering.
+Our Resource Centre of Excellence collaborates with international experts and participates in industry forums to share knowledge and benchmark performance to enable our operated assets to employ leading practice in resource engineering.
 BHP actively participates in industry bodies focused on closure aspects, including the International Council on Mining and Metals (ICMM) Closure Working Group.

 Our closure governance framework

 Our governance framework for closure is designed to integrate resource planning and development; health, safety, environmental, community and social considerations; stakeholder engagement; risk management; financial planning; and assurance in the operational design throughout our operated assets’ life cycles.

 Our Internal Audit team periodically tests the effectiveness of the closure management plans at our operated assets, with findings provided to the Board’s Risk and Audit Committee.